ninyancat13/models/README.md

 A linear regression line has an equation of the form Y = a + bX, where X is the explanatory variable and Y is the dependent variable.
 The slope of the line is b, and a is the intercept (the value of y when x = 0).

+Remember to check assumptions of linear regression first:
+There are four assumptions associated with a linear regression model.
+- Linearity: The relationship between X and the mean of Y is linear.
+- Homoscedasticity: The variance of residual is the same for any value of X.
+- Independence: Observations are independent of each other.
+- Normality: For any fixed value of X, Y is normally distributed.

 ## Unsupervised Models